UniversalDependencies/docs/treebanks/de_lit/index.md

 Entstanden 1797/98.
 Erstdruck in: Athenäum (Berlin), 1.
 Bd., 1.
 Stück, 1798.
 Vier Fragmente stammen von Friedrich Schlegel.
 Permalink: http://www.zeno.org/nid/20005446929

-Each sentence in the treebank file is preceded by some comments introduced by '#', through which the following information is preserved:
+Each sentence in the treebank is preceded by some comments introduced by '#', through which the following information is respectively encoded:
 - Genre
 - Author
 - Work
 - Number of the fragment.
 It is based upon the classification adopted in the source raw text.
 Each time a new fragemnt begins, it is preceded by the comment 'newpar id = [name]', and the number of the fragment is incorporated into the 'sent_id' field as well, followed by the numer of the sentence in that fragment.
-Moreover, each time a new work begins, it is preceded by the comment '# newdoc id = [name]'.
+Moreover, each time a new collection of fragment, i.e. work, begins, it is preceded by the comment '# newdoc id = [name]'.
 For instance:

-'# newdoc id = bluethenstaub'
+- '# newdoc id = bluethenstaub'
-'# newpar id = bluethenstaub-f1'
+- '# newpar id = bluethenstaub-f1'
-'# author = Novalis'
+- '# author = Novalis'
-'# work = Blüthenstaub'
+- '# work = Blüthenstaub'
-'# sent_id = bluethenstaub-f1-s1'
+- '# sent_id = bluethenstaub-f1-s1'

+In this case, the sentence following the set of comments would be the first sentence of the first fragment of the collection "Blüthenstaub" written by Novalis.
-We made this choice since the treebank is exactly intended as a structured version in dependency formalism of the original texts, therefore we want to preserve the parallelism between the treebanked data and the source texts as much as possible.
+We made this choice about such a use of comments because we want to preserve the parallelism between the treebanked data and the source texts as much as possible.
+In this perpsetive, this treebank aims to be the linguistically annotated counterpart of the orgiginal texts, thus preserving those categories that we are traditionally acquainted to adopt in order to work on literary texts.

 ## Acknowledgments

-Many thanks to Daniel Zeman, who promptly solved some fundamental problems concerning data format, and showed great interest for this project right from the beginning.
+Many thanks to Daniel Zeman, who has promptly solved some fundamental problems concerning the data format, and showed great interest for this project right from the beginning.
 ...

-## References

-* (citation)

 # Statistics of UD German LIT